 The prize winners will receive:

-To enter, simply use the Giveaway Tools form below for your chance to win.
-Each blogger represented on the entry form has contributed to making this giveaway happen, so the more entries you do, the better chances you have to win!
+To enter, simply use the King Sumo giveaway form below for your chance to win.
+Each blogger represented on the entry form has contributed to making this giveaway happen, so the more entries you make, the better chances you have to win!

-This Giveaway ends August 29, 2022, at 11:59 pm CST.
+This Giveaway ends September 19, 2023, at 11:59 pm CST.
 You must be at least 18 years old and a resident of the United States or Canada to enter.
 Selected winners will have 24 hours to respond to email notifications to claim their prizes or you will forfeit your prize to another winner.
-By entering this giveaway, you agree to be added to the email lists of the participating bloggers. (please see terms and conditions on the Giveaway Tools form for the complete list)
+By entering this giveaway, you agree to be added to the email lists of the participating bloggers.
+(Please see the terms and conditions on the King Sumo giveaway form for the complete list)